Canada Emergency Business Account (CEBA)

 - Must be a business (i.e., not a holding company) in operation before March 1, 2020.

 - Must be a current Northern business member with an active business operating account.
-Northern Credit Union must be your primary financial institution and your account must have been opened prior to March 1, 2020.
+Northern Credit Union must be your primary financial institution and your account must have open prior to making your CEBA application.

 - If your business paid between $20,000 to $1,500,000 in total payroll: